mukesh-kk/website/src/routes/blog/building-cloud-dev-assistants-with-gpt-4-on-gitpod.md

 With this, we mostly have our stub to execute the downloading of HTML.
 Next, convert our raw HTML to plain text, and then tokenize them, then finally, upload those tokens to Pinecone.

-## From Scraped HTML to Tokenized Chunks of Text
+## From Scraped Raw HTML to Tokenized Chunks of Text

 OpenAI has a [great example](https://github.com/openai/openai-cookbook/blob/main/examples/vector_databases/pinecone/GPT4_Retrieval_Augmentation.ipynb) application showcasing retrieval augmentation with Pinecone.